 This information is published regularly for awareness.
 The information collected by these departments is usually quite accurate and can be accessed easily.

-There are many organizations which charge for providing information such as published market research reports and other publications produced by them.
+There are many organizations that charge for providing information such as published market research reports and other publications produced by them.
 The information provided by commercial services is accurate, latest, and sorted.

 Many market companies seek information like consumer information, media statistics.
 This information is used for business purposes and future investment decisions.
 These organizations work to collect a wide range of content and make money by selling that data to interested parties.